Claude Code SEO: Automated Blog Optimization Guide

 2. Consistency: Every post meets exact specifications

-3. Scale: Same process works for 7 or 700 posts
+3. Scale: Same process works for any number of posts

 4. Continuity: New posts start optimized